 Using Drosophila as a model system provides a unique opportunity to address fundamental aspects of action selection: how does the brain integrate information from the outside world and internal state to select the most appropriate action for each situation?
 What neurons and mechanisms underlie these behavioural decisions?

 To address these questions, the PhD student will use a range of cutting-edge techniques:

-To record neural activity in behaving flies, we will collaborate with research groups at Oxford University and Tel Aviv University.
+To record neural activity in behaving flies, we will collaborate with research groups researchers at Oxford University.

 How the brain selects appropriate actions is a fascinating question that remains unknown.
 Choosing appropriate actions is not only crucial for our life but can, collectively, influence the course of our society.
 Furthermore, action-selection processes are impaired in addiction and neurodegenerative disorders, such as Alzheimer’s disease and Parkinson’s disease.
 Understanding how different neurons contribute to optimal action-selection in a genetically tractable experimental system will help us advance our knowledge of how the brain works, and what goes wrong in disease.

 Informal enquiries about the post should be directed to Dr Carolina Rezaval C.Rezaval@bham.ac.uk

 For information about research in our laboratory, please visit our lab webpage:

 University webpage: https://www.birmingham.ac.uk/staff/profiles/biosciences/rezaval-carolina.aspx